xrcouture/interoperability/Projects/Metadrip.md

 ### Stage: Complete

-### Goal:
+### Goal: To solve for users

-To solve for users-- Offer an interoperable wearable to the user where they can explore a cohesive identity across multiple metaverses and take their assets across platforms
+  Offer an interoperable wearable to the user where they can explore a cohesive identity across multiple metaverses and take their assets across platforms

 ### Achievement